 You kept a journal throughout your season.
 What did that teach you?
 For me, I saw how much others were doing for me.
 I don’t feel like my success came from anything I really did, it came from what others did for me.
 The way my teammates lifted me up, what they said to the media, the more I thought about how people made me feel opened my eyes to what a great group of guys I was able to play with.

-There you have it, folks.
-Words of wisdom from “Grandpa Rossy.”
-On a serious note though, his qualities for success aren’t only relevant to baseball.
+There you have it.
+Words of wisdom from a beloved Cubs player, turned manager.
+His qualities for success aren’t only relevant to baseball.
 Unselfishness, accountability, and lifting others up are characteristics you need to succeed in life.
 Without knowing it, David hit at the core of what COUNTRY Financial strives to do every day, in our communities and in our business.

 What other attributes do you need to be successful in anything you do?
 We’d love to hear from you in the comments.